codedance/Retaliation/README.md

     reduces the chance of someone using a "physical hack" to disrupt the coordinate targeting system.

-  * If your dev team is Down Under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)

   * If your build breaking perpetrator is at point-blank range, for health and safety reasons we suggest targeting their keyboard or monitor rather than their head.